rmuchall/meta-validator/README.md

 ```

 ## Skip Missing Properties
-If you wish to validate an object but skip any missing properties you can use the following option.<br/>
+If you wish to validate an object but skip any missing properties you can use the `isSkipMissingProperties` option.<br/>
 ```
 const validationErrors = await new MetaValidator().validate(widget, {isSkipMissingProperties: true});
 ```